jruwaard/aph_ema_handbook/docs/R.md

 ?rnorm
 ```

-This opens the documentation of the rnorm function in the 'Help'-tab, in the
+This opens the documentation of the `rnorm` function in the `Help`-tab, in the
 bottom right pane, from which you learn that that the `rnorm` function accepts
 `mean` and `sd` (standard deviation) as additional parameters, which are 0 and
 1 default, respectively (which explains why `rnorm(100)`